184.108.40.206 Sex Discrimination/Sexual Harassment

 Students, faculty members, or employees who feel that they have been subjected to sexual misconduct or discrimination and/or harassment on the basis of sex, contact the University Title IX Coordinator.

-For more information, please visit the Institutional Equity/Title IX website.
+For more information, please visit the Equal Opportunity Compliance and Title IX website.

 11/4/2021 - Updated language provided by Institutional Equity.

 1/26/2018 - Annual Review: Added a "Reference" section and a link to the BOT Policy 5.3 Discrimination Based on Sex.